 Fernhill Fleece: Jen Hunter and Andy Wear

 Fernhill Fleece employs a best practice guide to growing and harvesting British wool, maximizing wool production from commercial farmers close to Bristol and the South West who are committed to transparent holistic management standards.
 Growers are mapped to offer full traceability and new methods of extracting the best fibres at shearing (such as pre-lamb blade shearing and Autumn shearing of lambs) will be encouraged.

-Fernhill Fleece will ensure that the raw fleece supplied for the Bristol Cloth has been quality graded, tested to international standards and washed biologically to retain natural fleece structures.
+Fernhill Fleece ensures that the raw fleece supplied for the Bristol Cloth has been quality graded, tested to international standards and washed biologically to retain natural fleece structures.

 Bristol Textile Quarter and Working Wool: Emma Jane Hague

 Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) and as a Fibershed affiliate for SW England is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
 BTQ provides access to workspace and equipment as well as the space and opportunity for local textile makers, designers, fibre farmers, students and graduates alike to meet, connect and forge meaningful collaborations.